nurk/kitchen_timer/README.md

 The microcontroller is an ATmega4808 which has way more flash storage than is needed.
 I still chose this one because it is what I have and I am not going to buy a new variant for each project I do.

+The battery charge controller I chose only charges at 500mA.
+So you will need a battery with at least this capacity (or you have to change the resistor on the programming pin).
+I have a 2000mA battery connected and I takes a fair while to charge.

-This is not a cost effective way to get a kitchen timer.
-If you need one you are better of going to the store and buying one.
+**This is not a cost effective way to get a kitchen timer.
+If you need one you are better of going to the store and buying one.**